-Multitasking is a catch-all word that signifies success, adaptability and, above all, is a common descriptor on hopeful job applicants’ resumes.
+Multitasking is a catch-all word that signifies success, adaptability and, above all, is a common descriptor on job applicants’ resumes.
 Friends, do you want the truth?

 Research shows that humans can only think about four things at once.
 And if you think you are multitasking oh so successfully, chances are you’re just not.
 You just spilled your coffee while you looked at that guy crossing the hall, checked an email, mistyping a word and meanwhile, while trying to hold a conversation on the phone, you didn’t hear the last two sentences.
 You look busy and productive, sure.
 How is this really going?

 It’s impossible to multitask.
 Your brain will accommodate multiple requests by doing what’s called “spotlights.”
 At most, the brain may dual-task, and divides and conquers to complete those two tasks.
 But two complex tasks are the limit.
 If you add a third task, the prefrontal cortex will simply discard one of the tasks.
 It’s no dummy.
-The results show that the brain has only two hemispheres available for task management and can only take two tasks at a time.
+The results show that the brain has only two hemispheres available for task management and can take only two tasks at a time.
 Simply put, it needs both hemispheres to successfully complete a task.

 As further evidence, I kid you not, while writing this post I attempted to cook dinner and burned it.
-Oh, what a Bumble!
+Oh, what a bumble!
 Personally, I know that I am drained when I take on too many tasks and it usually takes me longer to complete any one task.
 There’s research on that, too.

 While attempting to do a task, I’m convinced the mind can think about a whole host of things completely unrelated to the task at hand.
 My yoga teacher suggests that you can think about 13 things at once and I believe her, but often it feels like much more than that.
 Do you have moments when you feel your brain might explode with too many thoughts flying around?